MelloMantra/MC-Server-Interaction-Bot/README.md

 ## Updates on progress:
 - **Method 2** is now working (almost) flawlessly, but there are still some optimizations to be made.
 - The bot is getting worked on daily, and I will continue to add new features to my heart's content.
-- I have not pushed any changes to the repo in the past month, but i will as soon as possible.
+- I have not pushed any changes to the repo in the past 2 weeks, but i will as soon as possible.